Virginia Military Institute appoints interim as search continues for new leader

 Highlights of Wins’ tenure included the school receiving the second-largest number of applications in the institution’s history and increasing state funding and major funding for capital projects.

-Tensions between the superintendent and some of those connected with the institution escalated in 2022 when Wins requested funding to expand and bolster diversity, equity, and inclusion efforts.
+Tensions between the superintendent and some of those connected with the institution escalated in 2022 when Wins requested funding to expand Title IX and bolster diversity, equity, and inclusion efforts.
 His effort ignited backlash from a faction of alumni, parents and students tied to the Spirit of VMI PAC, a political action committee that urged supporters to “reject the woke assault on VMI.”

 Wins did not comment immediately after the Feb.
 28 vote but later defended his leadership, opining that his tenure ended because of “bias, emotion and ideology” rather than sound judgment.